agouy/straf/docs/forensic_parameters.md

 __Interpretation__

 Computing $PM$ means calculating, for a given locus, the frequency of each genotypes.
-Then we take the sqaure of each frequency, i.e. we multiply it by itself.
+Then we take the square of each frequency, i.e. we multiply it by itself.
 Finally, we sum the values of each genotype.

 The intuition behind it is that if we have a random match in a population by looking